mcintyre321/OneOf/README.md

 ### As a method parameter value

 You can use also use `OneOf` as a parameter type, allowing a caller to pass different types without requiring additional overloads.
-This might not seem that useful for a single parameter, but if you have multiple parameters, the numer of overloads required increases rapidly.
+This might not seem that useful for a single parameter, but if you have multiple parameters, the number of overloads required increases rapidly.

 ```